x4v13r64/infosec.rodeo/_posts/2022-11-04-aws-iam-blog-post.md

 Here are some changes that would help improve what I've outline above.

+### Stop saying "role"

+It may be too late, but the term is a misnomer.
+IAM roles aren't roles, they are service identities.
+Or service principals.
+Or service accounts.
+Calling programmatic identities "roles" is incorrect and confusing.
+Roles relate to tasks and the permissions required to complete them - they are not an *identity*, they **relate to** an identity.

+While we're at it, "assuming" a role makes no sense.
+It's *impersonating*, or simply *getting temporary credentials for the identity*.

+### Make users first class citizens

+If we can't rename roles, can we at least stop using them for everything?
+Couldn't identities created in AWS SSO exist in the Organization's sub-accounts, without using IAM roles?

+Something like this:
+* Current: attaching a permission set creates a role in the sub-account that the SSO user can assume to get access to said sub-account
+* Proposed: attaching a permission set creates a representation of the SSO user in the sub-account
+  * The SSO user can get temporary token / session in that account (just create a new [identifier](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns)), which has the permissions granted by the permission set

+It would require some refactoring, obviously.
+But SSO already does something similar by creating roles in accounts when permission sets are assigned to SSO groups in those accounts.

 ### No more single accounts, Organizations are the default

 Take a break from being "first" and replicate the competition's wins for a change.
 Follow the same model GCP, Azure and even OCI implement and make the creation of an Organization the default when you sign up for AWS.